sighupio/fury-kubernetes-opa/README.md

 kubectl label namespace --all admission.gatekeeper.sh/ignore=yes
 ```

-> ⚠️ please notice that exempting these namespaces [won't guarantee that the cluster will function properly with Gatekeeper webhook in `Fail` mode][gatekeeper-failmode].
+> ⚠️ please notice that exempting these namespaces [won't guarantee that the cluster will function properly when Gatekeeper webhook is in `Fail` mode][gatekeeper-failmode].

 For more details, head to the [official Gatekeeper documentation][gatekeeper-exemption].